Introduction

 There are proper buttons to control the air-con, which I definitely approve of.
 That 10.1-inch touchscreen gets the Google maps and software that we really like in the Renault Megane and Scenic, plus Apple CarPlay and Android Auto, of course.
 The Alpine A290 GTS also gets a whole host of telemetry features built into the screen as standard, including lap timer, g-force readout and more.

-Alpine hasn’t confirmed the price for the A290 just yet.
-Expect final prices and details early next year, while sales are expected to start in spring.
-I’d estimate that the Alpine A290 GT will start the lineup at around £33,500, and it’ll include 19-inch alloy wheels, auto-folding mirrors, reversing camera, that full touchscreen system, adaptive cruise control and more.
-The mid-spec GT Premium will add a leather interior, heated steering wheel, contrast roof and upgraded sound system, and will probably cost around £36,500.
-The GTS will be the range-topper (for now) at something like £38,000, but given the additional power, the touchscreen telemetry readouts, and style upgrades including red brake callipers and ‘snowflake’ alloys, I wouldn’t be surprised if the GTS becomes the biggest seller in the A290 range.
+The Alpine A290 GT starts the lineup at around £32,000, and it includes 19-inch alloy wheels, auto-folding mirrors, reversing camera, that full touchscreen system, adaptive cruise control and more.
+The mid-spec GT Premium will add a leather interior, heated steering wheel, contrast roof and upgraded sound system, and comes in at £34,500.
+The GTS is the range-topper, at £36,000, but given the additional power, the touchscreen telemetry readouts, and style upgrades including red brake callipers and ‘snowflake’ alloys, I wouldn’t be surprised if the GTS is the biggest seller in the A290 range.

 Verdict